manmermon/LSLRecorder/README.md

 #### Restoration Fields

-Block of restoration fields is a single text line ending with the special character ``end of line'' ($\backslash n$).
+Block of restoration fields is a single text line ending with the special character *end of line* (*\n*).
 This contain all information to restore original data.
 Each field is split by a semicolon.
 The three firsts identify version, compression technique, and byte size of header, and the last one indicates if data information block is present.
 The other middle fields are referenced to data blocks.
 In these, the different subfields are separated by a comma, such that, the meaning (in order) is:

 - varName: name of data stream.
 - dataType: data type.
 Three exclusive options: int (integer), float, and char (character).
 - typeBytes: number of bytes of data type.
 This way, a double value and a 32-bit integer are identified as "float,8", and "int,4".
 - nCols: data streaming are structured as a NxM matrix.
 The number of columns is identified in this subfiled.
-- block1ByteLen,...,blockNByteLen: number of bytes of each input 5MiB-data segments after compression algorithm.
+- block1ByteLen,...,blockNByteLen: number of bytes of each input 10MiB-data segments after compression algorithm.

 The order in which each data-block field appears indicates their order in the file.